UKLLC/Guidebook/ukllc_book/docs/linked_health_data/nhs_england/hes_datasets/ae/understanding_hesae.md

 >Each record (line) represents a single visit to an emergency care department.

 **Clinical information:**
 Each record contains coded information on up to **12 diagnoses made in A&E** (fields **diag_01** to _12).
 There also up to 12 coded fields for anatomical area of diagnosis, investigations and treatments.
-All medical codes are presented as two character codesm with a third character being included where further details are available.
+All medical codes are presented as two character codes with a third character being included where further details are available.

 **Dates and times:** HESAE includes multiple date and time fields which facilitate the tracking of a patients' progress through A&E experience from arrival to discharge, e.g. 'arrivaldate' (ddmmmyyyy) and 'arrivaltime' (hhmm).